You could call me a tomato fanatic.

 Directions:

-1. Preheat oven to 350 degrees F. Line 2 large baking sheets with parchment paper.
+1. Preheat oven to 350 degrees F. Line 2 large baking sheets with parchment paper.2.
+Mix the topping ingredients together on a flat plate.
+Set aside.

 3. In a medium mixing bowl, use a fork to vigorously mix together oil, sugar, syrup, and milk.
 Mix in extracts.